stephenbunch/redone/README.md

 ```

 ### Forked computations
 Once you're inside an autorun, you have access to a **computation** object.
 This object can be used spin off child autoruns (called **forks**) or string together multiple segments of an async computation.
 A fork is like a forked process.
-It does its own thing, but its lifecycle is attached to the parent.
+It reruns by itself, but its lifecycle is attached to the parent.
 If the parent is cleaned up, the fork is cleaned up as well.

 ```js
 import { Autorun, Dependency } from 'redone';